How To Maintain My Septic Tank? (Perfect answer)

 Understanding how your septic tank works, what sort of system it is, and where it is placed are all important first steps in proper maintenance.
 The county or town should keep a record of the permit, as well as a chart showing the tank’s layout and placement, because state rules demand a permit for septic system installation.
 Visual clues, such as sewage covers, or the direction in which the sewer pipe, which is located in the basement, runs out of the home, may be able to assist you in your search.

-See also: How Often To Empty Septic Holding Tank?
-(Solution found)
+See also: How To Check Sludge Level In Septic Tank?
+(Question)

 Have It Pumped Routinely